violentmonkey/violentmonkey/README.md

 * If you are working with an existed locale file, the newly added items will have empty `message`s.
-  You may then check out `src/_locales/en/messages.yml` for the English version and translate it.
+  You may then check out `src/_locales/en/messages.yml` for the English version and translate it, or just leave it blank to use the English version as a fallback.

 Development
 ---